-Here are some easy tips to clean dog’s ears by yourself:
+Here are some easy tips to clean a dog’s ears by yourself:

-1. Give treat to your dog for sitting and let them sniff the ear cleaner.
+1. Give a treat to your dog for sitting and let them sniff the ear cleaner.

-2. Put as directed dose of ear cleaner in each ear and massage the base of the ear for 30 seconds, stand back and let your dog shakes his head.
+2. Put a directed dose of ear cleaner in each ear and massage the base of the ear for 30 seconds, stand back, and let your dog shakes his head.

 3. Grab some cotton wool and use it to wipe out the folds at the opening of the ear canal until it looks pretty clean.

 4. Give your dog a treat and repeat with the other ear.

 5. Wipe the visible part of the inner ears with tissue or a cotton ball to remove any excess dirt.